angular/angular/aio/content/tutorial/first-app/first-app-lesson-02.md

 *   `standalone`: to describe whether the component requires a `ngModule`.
 *   `imports`: to describe the component's dependencies.
 *   `template`: to describe the component's HTML markup and layout.
-*   `styleUrls`: to list the URLs of the CSS files that the component users in an array.
+*   `styleUrls`: to list the URLs of the CSS files that the component uses in an array.

 Components have other [properties](/api/core/Component), but these are the ones used by `HomeComponent`.